-REMOTE PROGRAMMING-PC
+REMOTE PROGRAMMING-PC (Device Manager)

 Remote programming allows the technician to access the system database from a remote location for the purpose of making changes to the customer data.
-Installation Tool and Device Manager are proprietary programming applications used to access and manipulate the database.
+Device Manager is a proprietary programming application used to access and manipulate the database.
 The Installation Tool program connects to the system via LAN connection to the MP20.
 The Device Manager program is available in two versions: Embedded version, which resides on the phone system processor card, or Client version, which resides on the technician's PC.